CrossyChainsaw/Ranknir/README.md

 # Ranknir
+A discord bot written for a Brawlhalla clan named 'Skyward'

-Shows 2v2 elo for all your clan members.
+Shows a list with all your members and their 2v2 elo.

 *example*